About the Campaign

 - The recorded livestream of the Dr. Jekyll and Mr. Hyde showcase from March, 2023

 - The recorded livestream of Matsukaze, our 2022 summer show

 - The recorded livestream of our collaboration with ProEnglish Theatre in Ukraine on September 29th, 2022.

 - The upcoming livestream of our speaking event Nerd Nite Tokyo on June 16 and July 21, 2023

 - More to come!

 Let’s be straight: debt is no fun.
 It’s not fun to have, and it’s not fun to donate for.
 But, at the end of the day, you need to pay it off.

 Since the pandemic started, YTG’s revenue has dropped significantly.
-Expenses have dropped as well, but not to the same degree, meaning that we have posted losses on our balance sheet each year since the 2019/2020 season.
+Expenses dropped somewhat during 2020 to 2022 as well, but not to the same degree, meaning that we have posted losses on our balance sheet each year since the 2019/2020 season.